-Perspective | What has your car become: A safe haven?
-A hiding place?
-A rat condo?
+Perspective | What has your car become: Haven?
+Hiding place?
+Rat condo?

 Because being cooped up for weeks with three large males is 24-hour “Hunger Games.”
 Suddenly the guys who can’t seem to ever find anything without the help of a maternal tracking device have found everything — the special bottle of Italian blood orange soda I’d been saving, all the bags of chocolate chips, every chunk of cheese, my grapefruit sodas, which they all used to hate until now.

-Now, they’re secreted away in the van (and fortunately, they don’t read the column).
+Now, the goods are secreted away in the van (and fortunately, the guys don’t read the column).
 This is the first year the Easter candy survived.
 There are still granola bars!
 In the van.
-The idle, quiet van, with the tank of gas I filled on March 26.
-The $1.74 gas prices laughing at me like an Alanis Morissette 2020 remix.
+The idle, quiet van, with the gas tank I filled on March 26.
+The $1.74-per-gallon gas prices are laughing at me like an Alanis Morissette 2020 remix.

 There’s no traffic.
 Essential workers get to and from work in record time.
-The air is cleaner than its been in years.
-The Environmental Protection Agency is reporting some of the best air quality in years.
-Satellite photos from across the globe show that the shutdown of factories, air travel and the end of cars is clearing the skies.
+The air is cleaner: The Environmental Protection Agency is reporting some of the best air quality in years.
+Satellite photos from across the globe show that the shutdown of factories, less air travel and fewer vehicles on the roads are clearing the skies.

 Cars are now storage facilities, hiding places, floats for all those drive-by birthday and graduation parades on YouTube.
 They are our day spa, our recording booth, our nap pod.

-The Germans, of course, found a way to blend the autobahn and Kraftwerk with the Autodisco last weekend, where a Club Index DJ in Schüttorf grandmastered over a parking lot full of Deutschelanders in their Beemers.
+The Germans, of course, found a way to blend the autobahn and Kraftwerk with the Autodisco last weekend, where a Club Index DJ in Schüttorf grandmastered over a parking lot full of Deutschlanders in their Beemers.
 Only two people per car, bitte.

-Cities across the world are finding ways to permanently ban cars from popular places that have been overrun with traffic once lockdowns end.
+Cities across the world are finding ways, once lockdowns end, to permanently ban cars from popular places that have been overrun with traffic.

 The Rue de Rivoli in Paris will bid adieu to cars after the crisis is over.
 New York will tell drivers to fuggedabout clogging Second Avenue, which will have big bike lanes once everything reopens.
 Milan is making 21 miles of streets bike-only boulevards.
-Bogota added nearly 50 miles worth of bike lanes.
+Bogota added nearly 50 miles’ worth of bike lanes.

 Once the pandemic is over, of course, many people may feel safer commuting by car than bus or subway.